Bruin-Spacecraft-Group/Overseer/README.md

 # Overseer 2019-2020

+## Viewing previous files used in Overseer

+To view previous files used in Overseer, go here: https://github.com/Bruin-Spacecraft-Group/Overseer/tree/1de8b506c905792a38530c1407036a0f964ff9db

 ## Installation

 To install the current version, use the following command in Terminal (for Mac OS users):